hridya-e/RAG/README.md

-# misiformation Detection using RAG and Agentic RAG
+# Misiformation Detection using RAG and Agentic RAG